ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/transactions.md

 When you perform most actions in the system, you can specify which transaction those actions should be performed under.
 Even if no transaction is explicitly specified, the actions are atomic. {{product-name}} starts a special system transaction and completes it at the end of the command execution.

 Transactions are divided into **master transactions** and **tablet transactions**.
-Master transactions enable you to perform operations on master metainformation and write data to dynamic tables.
+Master transactions enable you to perform operations on master metainformation.
 Tablet transactions enable you only to write data to dynamic tables.
 For more information about tablet transactions, see [Dynamic tables](../../../user-guide/dynamic-tables/overview.md).

 ## Master transactions { #master_transactions }